 Campus Community Life

 As a Greystone student, you are also a Schreiner student.
-The first thing you should notice is this is a “university” campus!
-As a university campus, you will soon experience many different activities, clubs and organizations to keep you occupied when you are not studying or going to class or working out or engaged in community service.
+The first thing you should notice is this is a university campus!
 As a Greystone student, you have complete access to all University programs and facilities on the campus and you are expected to become part of the Schreiner campus community.

 As a college student, you are no longer living at home.
 That may be good or not-so-good, but you are now a college student and therefore responsible for yourself.
 Everything that comes to you from this point on will be as a result of your efforts – right?